Related insights

 .jpg)

-New study from Strada Education Network reveals a silver lining at a challenging time
+A new study from Strada reveals a silver lining at a challenging time in the employment world.

 Two centuries after the first historically Black colleges and universities were founded, the 101 accredited HBCUs in operation today continue to deliver on their legacy of expanding educational opportunity for Black students that leads to successful and fulfilling lives.